 Plus, it speeds up drying time as the oil reacts with heat to repel water from the hair.

-And the good ones even create a barrier against the environment: Slip some on to protect your hair from sun, strong winds, salt water, and chlorine.
+And the best ones even create a barrier against the environment: Slip some on to protect your hair from sun, strong winds, salt water, and chlorine.
 Or use it as a mini-shield against the effects of pollution.

 Hair becomes coarse and dry when it’s damaged, hence you need nourishing oils to repair its structure.
 One of the top hair oil choices here is virgin coconut oil, which penetrates the hair shaft to patch and protect it from the inside-out.
 Besides this, it is also lightweight, non-greasy (making it great for fine hair) and helps prevent dandruff.